kaaax0815/kaaaxcreatorsbot/README.md

 ![Maintenance](https://img.shields.io/maintenance/no/2020)
 # kaaaxcreatorsbots
 kaaaxcreators Community Discord Server Bot
-## I am going to rewrite the whole bot in discordjs, instead of using bot maker.
+## ~~I am going to rewrite the whole bot in discordjs, instead of using bot maker.~~
+# PROJEKT SHUTDOWN
+There is no need in a discord bot